On the Density of $C_7$-Critical Graphs: Discharging

 Let $S_1$ and $S_3$ be the 3-strings incident with $v$, and let $S_2$ be the 1-string shared by $u$ and $v$.
 Let $a$ and $b$ be the other endpoints of the strings $S_1$ and $S_3$, respectively.
 Note $a \neq b$ by Lemma \ref{par-str}.
 By Lemma \ref{3str} applied to $v$, since $v$ is not contained in a cell by assumption, $S_2 \cup S_3$ is contained in a 9-cycle $C_1$.
 Similarly, $S_2 \cup S_1$ is contained in a 9-cycle $C_2$.
 Let $S_4 \neq S_2$ and $S_5 \not \in \{S_2, S_4\}$ be the other two strings adjacent with $u$, such that at least one edge from $S_5$ contained in $C_1$.
 Note $C_2$ does not contain an edge $e$ in $S_5$ as otherwise $eS_2 \subset C_1 \cap C_2$, contradicting Lemma \ref{9cycles}.
 Since $u$ has degree 3, and the distance from each of $a$ and $b$ to $u$ along $C_2$ and $C_1$, respectively, is at most three, we have that $u$ has weight at most five.
 Since $\textrm{wt}(u) \geq 5$, we have therefore that $\textrm{wt}(u) = 5$, and so that $S_4$ and $S_5$ are 2-strings with endpoints $a, u$ and $b,u$, respectively.
 Furthermore, since $|A| \geq 2$, at least one of $a$ and $b$ has negative final charge.
 Without loss of generality, we may assume $a \in A$, and so that $a$ has degree 3 and $\textrm{wt}(a) \geq 6$.
 Let $S_4$ be the 2-string shared with $u$ by $a$.
 Let $S_6 \not \in \{S_1, S_4\}$ be the third string incident with $a$.
 Since $a$ has weight at least six, since $S_1$ is a 3-string, and since $S_4$ is a 2-string, we have that $S_6$ is a $k$-string with $k \geq 1$.
 But then Lemma \ref{3str} applies to $a$, and so $S_6$ and $S_4$ are contained in a 9-cycle $C_3$.
 Since $S_4 \subset C_3 \cap C_1$, this contradicts Lemma \ref{9cycles}.
 We may therefore assume $v$ is not a vertex of type $(3,3,1)$. \end{proof}

 \begin{claim} $v$ is not a vertex of type (3,2,1). \end{claim} \begin{proof} Suppose not.
 Let $a$, $b$, and $c$ be the vertices that share a 1-string, 2-string, and 3-string, respectively, with $v$.
 Let $S_a, S_b$ and $S_c$ be the three strings incident with $v$, such that $S_a$ is incident with $a$, $S_b$ is incident with $b$, and $S_c$ is incident with $c$.
 Note $a \neq b$ and $a \neq c$ since $G$ has girth at least 7 by Lemma \ref{girth}.
 Furthermore, $b \neq c$ since $v$ is not contained in a cell by assumption.
 By Lemma \ref{3str}, $S_b \cup S_a$ is contained in a 9-cycle $C$.
 Let $S_{ab}$ be the $(a,b)$-path of length 4 in $C$ with $v \not \in V(S_{ab})$.
+Since $ch_5(v) < 0$, it follows from the discharging rules that each of $a$ and $b$ has degree 3, is not contained in a cell, and has weight at least 5.